wellcometrust/reach/README.md

 ## Evaluating each component of the algorithm

 We have devised some evaluation data in order to evaluate 5 steps of the model.
-The results can be found by first installing poppler
+The results can be calculated by first installing poppler
 ```
 brew install poppler
 ```